 Needed for easy access – mobile friendly UI, works in low connectivity areas, offline working option

 Apart from connecting different people on the team, we also need to think about connecting their work.
-In most projects, different project activities are managed using different tools.
+Various project activities are typically managed using different tools in most projects.

 An effective project management solution should be able to connect these different tools and automate progress tracking.